foxriver76/ioBroker.puppeteer/README.md

 Configure the crop options in `px` to only screenshot the desired segment of the page.
 If `fullPage` is set to true, no cropping will be performed.

+### waitForSelector
+The screenshot will be taken after the selector is visible on the page e.g. `#time`.
+If `waitForSelector` is active, other wait oeprations like `renderTime` are ignored.

+### renderTime
+Interval in ms to wait till the page will be rendered

 ## Changelog
 <!--
     Placeholder for the next version (at the beginning of the line):